Joseloll/JTChecker/README.md

 - Checks Multiple Of Discord Tokens To See If The Tokens Are Valid Or Not
 - Login Into Discord Token

+# Update
+- Added Where It Will Tell You If The Discord Token Is Locked

 # To Do
 - Added Where When You Check The Discord Token And Its Valid You Can See The Info About The Token